 Take these 10 tips to heart if you're serious about low-maintenance landscaping.
-Since watering and mowing the lawn consume a large chunk of yard care time, the biggest step you can take towards low-maintenance landscaping is reducing your watering needs and minimizing the amount of grass you must mow.
+Since watering and mowing the lawn consume a large chunk of yard care time, the biggest step you can take towards minimizing your workload is reducing your watering needs and cutting back on the amount of grass you must mow.
 So several of the articles show you how to become "water-wise" or introduce plants that serve as alternatives to grass.
 You'll also find labor-saving solutions for weeds, pests, pesky pets and snow removal.

 Those who have had to mow lawns all their lives are acutely aware of just how much work lawns are.
 But lawns can also be costly, as when you have to replace one that has succumbed to drought.
 Don't wait for drought to strike to reconsider the wisdom of having extensive, labor-intensive, thirsty lawns.
 Instead, take preemptive action by changing your landscape design.
 This article explains one water-wise alternative to lawns: xeriscaping.